 What are vitamin supplements?

 Vitamin supplements can be an important component of holistic care.
-People who limit their intake of high fat and salt foods, while increasing fresh fruits and vegetables, find that these dietary changes improve their sense of well-being.
+People who limit their intake of high fat and salty foods, while increasing fresh fruits and vegetables find that these dietary changes improve their sense of well-being.
 Many allopathic and naturopathic physicians recommend healthy eating as well as vitamin and mineral supplementation.
 These therapies are used for health maintenance and disease prevention.
 Some vitamin and mineral treatments are also used for specific deficiencies.

 The different types of vitamins

 Below is an overview of some of the most common vitamins incorporated into holistic care.

 The B-vitamins are coenzymes involved in energy production throughout your body.
 They are important factors in the metabolism of carbohydrates, fats, and proteins.
 This group of vitamins is essential for normal nervous system functioning and helps people who suffer from stress and lethargy.
 B-vitamins also promote healthy relaxation and increased energy levels.
 Elderly patients have decreased absorption of B-vitamins from their gut.
 Supplementation of these vitamins can be extremely helpful.
 The B-vitamins are usually best taken together but can be taken individually for certain deficiencies.

 Thiamine plays a part in carbohydrate metabolism and proper nerve functioning.
 Thiamine supplements can increase energy levels and may play a role in memory formation.
 Thiamine deficiency is commonly seen in people with nutritional deficiencies and may present with generalized muscle weakness and confusion.